processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 Circuits using capacitive touch do not require physical buttons.
 The button is replaced with anything that can conduct electricity.
 Introducing human touch into a **specially designed circuit** changes the electrical properties of that circuit, enabling detection of human touch.
 {{% /message %}}

 In the context of this project, merely detecting when something conductive is touched or not touched by a human can enable us to make some new forms of interaction.
-Take a look at the example below to see how capacitive touch can be used with Processing:
+Take a look at the example below to see how capacitive touch can be used with Processing to make a musical keyboard:

 (TODO: Video of the final sketch example can go here)